 - Around 1 in 25 people that have diabetic retinopathy screening will be referred to an eye specialist for investigation or treatment.

 - In 2014, uptake of screening appointments was 85% in Scotland.

 Diabetic retinopathy screening and health inequalities

 People’s risk of developing diabetic retinopathy increases if their blood glucose is not controlled as effectively as possible.
 Attending diabetic retinopathy screening is an important part of reducing the risk of developing the condition.
 There is limited evidence around those who attend DRS screening, but professionals should be mindful that there could be lower participation in DRS among people in the following groups:

 - Those living in the most deprived areas

 - Those living with a learning or physical disability.

 Healthcare and screening service providers have important roles to play in ensuring people are encouraged, and enabled, to attend their screening appointment.

 The Scottish Government is committed to improve prevention, treat, and care for all people in Scotland affected by diabetes.
 The Scottish Government have produced the diabetes improvement plan (2014) (external) and the diabetes action plan (2010) (external).

 We work with partners to ensure that the public are fully informed about diabetic retinopathy screening.
 Those eligible are sent an information leaflet with their screening invitation.
 The leaflet aims to support people to make an informed choice about their screening appointment.
-Information is also available in alternative languages and an easy read format.
+The leaflet is available in English, Polish, Traditional Chinese, Urdu and Easy Read format.